gmoniava/react-projects/README.md

 # react-projects

-Different react projects implemented as separate components, mainly for learning purposes.
+Set of various react projects, organized as separate components; mainly for learning purposes.
 See the `Projects` folder.